-A value Facebook recognised with the acquisition of WhatsApp, but as of now has failed to generate revenue from the huge User Base.
-Last year, CEO Mark Zuckerberg announced on the Q4 2017 that WhatsApp had 1.5 billion users and seen 60 billion messages sent per day.
-This is an insane number by any standards.
-If WhatsApp were a country, it will be the first largest country in the world.
+This is a realization Facebook acknowledged with the acquisition of WhatsApp, but until now has failed to generate revenue from the huge User Base.
+Last year, the CEO of Facebook, Mark Zuckerberg, announced on the Q4 2017 earnings call that WhatsApp has 1.5 billion monthly users and sees 60 billion messages sent per day.
+This is an exponentially high number by any standards.
+If WhatsApp was a country, it would be the largest country in the world.

 In the meantime enterprises have been searching for ways to engage with their customers via WhatsApp.
 Not all enterprises of course.
 But for those, operating in a branch where competition is high and products are similar, customer service quality have been the driver for these attempts.

 Observers of this melting pot have been aware of upcoming changes for the past year.
 The change is called the „WhatsApp Business API“, and it’s in closed Beta.
 Facebooks go-to-market strategy, as well as product decisions made thus far, are very clever because they have effects that Facebook most likely was not even aware of.

 In short: It’s a software appliance that exposes a private API for a dedicated Enterprise WhatsApp Account.
 Anyone possessing WhatsApp can reach out to this WhatsApp Account (for them it’s yet another number to add to their contact list).
 Enterprises can use the API to reply and engage with their customers.

 This is a very smart design strategy created by WhatsApp because it knocks out two issues that Privacy and Compliance Officers battle with using WhatsApp: